moscowjh/t2-p2-project-EDA/red_red_wine.md

 ### What is the structure of your dataset?

 The structure of the dataset is as discussed in the "Structure and Summary" section above.
-One major transformation we made was converting the output variable "quality" from an integer value to a factor.
-A few of the input variables appear to be related of each other: pH, volatile acidity, fixed acidity and maybe, citric acid; free sulfur dioxide and total sulfur dioxide.
-It will be interesting to see how those items correlate with each other and with the quality score.
+One major transformation we made in EDA was converting the output variable "quality"from an integer value to a factor.
+Another item was adding a variable - total.acidity - which is the sum of the three acid(ity) variables.

 ### What is/are the main feature(s) of interest in your dataset?

 The main feature of interest is the distribution of the quality variable.
 More than three-quarters of the observations are of the middle two ratings which means that only about 400 items were classified at either the upper or lower extremes.
 It should be possible to examine that group of 'very good' or 'very bad' wines and to correlate with other variables.

+A few of the input variables appear to be related to each other: the variables related to acidity and to sulfur dioxide.
+It will be interesting to see how those items correlate with each other and with the quality score.

 ### What other features in the dataset do you think will help support your investigation into your feature(s) of interest?